 What Can You Do About It?

-That doesn’t mean you have to never eat table sugar again.
-Just be smart about your intake.
-Pace yourself, and make sure you aren’t consuming copious amounts repeatedly.
 Try adding some fiber – both soluble and insoluble – to your diet.
 For instance, swap white flour for whole wheat or another whole grain flour.
 Fiber slows the absorption of sugar into the bloodstream, mitigating a sharp rise in blood sugar.
 It also feeds those beneficial bacteria that help maintain balance in the microbiome.
-Protein also stabilizes blood sugar, and sugar cravings can indicate a need for more protein.
-A diet sufficient in both protein and fiber can lead to more satiety and reduced sugar cravings.
-So, make sure to include enough quality proteins in your diet, as well as good sources of fiber.
+If you’re going to consume a larger-than-normal amount of sugar, pairing it with some dietary fiber can help slow down the effects.

 Need Fast and Easy Low-Sugar Snacks?